USA and the UK

 The specific documents which you will need to provide will depend on your particular circumstances.
-For instance, if you are visiting the U.S. for medical purposes you will need to provide medical documents, which you wouldn’t otherwise need to.
+For instance, if you are visiting the U.S. for medical purposes you will need to provide relevant medical documents.

-Still, the following documents will need to be provided in B2 Tourist Visa applications:
+The following documents will need to be provided in a basic B2 Tourist Visa application:

 - A valid passport